robwoodgate/nuts/xx.md

 }
 ```

-Where `nut26` indicates whether the receiver supports Pay-to-Blinded-Key and requests the sender to blind the receiver's public keys specified in the `nut10.d` field.
+Where `nut26` indicates whether the receiver supports Pay-to-Blinded-Key and requests the sender to blind the receiver's public keys specified in the `nut10.d` field, as well as any `pubkeys` and `refund` tags in the `nut10.t` field.

 ### Sender behavior

 When a payment request includes a P2PK locking condition in the `nut10` field with `nut26: true`, the sender SHOULD:

-1. Blind the receiver's public key(s) specified in the `nut10.d` field (and any keys in `nut10.t` pubkeys and refund tags) before minting/swapping
+1. Blind the receiver's public key(s) specified in the `nut10.d` field, as well as any `pubkeys` and `refund` tags in the `nut10.t` field, before minting/swapping
 2. Include the ephemeral public key `E` in the `p2pk_e` (`pe` for Token V4) field of the resulting proofs
 3. Send the P2BK-enhanced proofs to the receiver